 The PhD program offers two disciplines: Finance and International Business.
 Separate faculty groups primarily teach each area.
 Each of these two faculty groups developed and approved a set of criteria to select qualified journals of high quality and impact.
-For the Finance group, these criteria take into account highly ranked journals in the ABDC list.
+For the Finance group, these criteria consider highly ranked journals in the ABDC list.